 I'm Kathleen Connelly, a PhD candidate in philosophy and science studies at the University of California San Diego.
+I am currently teaching the course “Technology and Human Values” for the UC San Diego Philosophy Department.

-I am currently also a visiting graduate student researcher in philosophy at Ludwig-Maximilians-Universität München.
+In addition to working at UC San Diego, I have also spent two terms as a visiting graduate student researcher in philosophy at Ludwig-Maximilians-Universität München.
 When I'm not doing moral responsibility research, I'm interested in aesthetics, feminist philosophy, and philosophy of language, by way of philosophical hobbies.
-I'm also interested in singing, playing board games, and cooking risotto, by way of non-philosophical hobbies.
-Outside of research, I'm proud to have served a term as the co-director of the Summer Program for Women in Philosophy at UC San Diego and to remain involved in the program on a volunteer basis.
+Outside of teaching and research, I am proud to have served a term as the co-director of the Summer Program for Women in Philosophy at UC San Diego and to remain involved with the program on a volunteer basis.